 A vibrant city

 The Greeks are also known for well-made shoes, leather items, furs and the only-found-in-Greece komboloi, the worry beads we saw men playing with everywhere.
-Another popular item – that tourists love to bring back home as souvenir – is the mati, the good-luck charm depicting an eye – usually in turquoise or cobalt blue – that supposedly wards off the evil eye.
+Another popular item that tourists love to bring back home as a souvenir is the mati, the good-luck charm depicting an eye – usually in turquoise or cobalt blue – that supposedly wards off the evil eye.
 I got a few as gifts, but for that we went to the chaotic and colorful Monastiraki flea market, a feast for the senses at the end of Ermou Street, where prices are already low but always subject to bargaining.

-But after a week in Athens, I’ve concluded that – more than anything else it offers – what really attracts people from all over the world to this white, beautiful city, is the Athenians’ joy de vivre, something not so easy to find elsewhere.
-And that is what will take me back to Athens, as soon as I can.
+But after a week in Athens, I’ve concluded that – more than anything else it offers – what really attracts people from all over the world to this white, beautiful and historic city, is the Athenians’ joy de vivre, something not so easy to find elsewhere.
+And that is exactly what will take me back to Athens, as soon as I can.